skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 [GraphiQL](https://github.com/graphql/graphiql) is a simple UI for making queries.
 Not only can you use it for running queries but also for exploring GraphQL schema.

+**Note:** All top level queris should have at least some description available and you can use documentation browser to familiarize yourself with the schema.

 There are a few options for using GraphiQL:

 1) A browser extension like ChromeiQL (https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij)